remix-run/remix-website/data/posts/remix-i18n.md

 ---
 title: Internationalization with Remix
 summary: Learn how to implement internationalization (i18n) in your Remix project.
-Discover the significance of i18n, its underlying principles, and strategies for effective management using Remix.
+Discover the significance of i18n, gain an understanding of the core principles, and learn various strategies for effective i18n management with Remix.
 featured: false
-date: 2024-02-29
+date: 2024-03-06
 image: /blog-images/headers/sigmund-EgwhIBec0Ck-unsplash.jpg
 imageAlt: A globe close-up photo zooming in to the North American continent.
 authors:
   - Arisa Fukuzaki
 ---

 Experts are constantly discussing how to make the web better.
 Accessibility, UI/UX, web performance, you name it.
 You might not hear about internationalization (i18n) as much as other topics, but it is still essential to making the web better.
-In this article, we'll gain an understanding of the the impact of i18n, explore the fundamental logic, and learn how to implement i18n in a Remix app.
+In this article, we'll gain an understanding of the impact of i18n, explore the fundamental logic, and learn how to implement i18n in a Remix app.

 I also talked about i18n with Remix in my Remix Conf 2023 talk.
 If you want to watch the video recording, you can find [my i18n talk here][remixconf-arisa].